Public utility tax credit for billing discounts and qualifying contributions – annual update and notification of repeal

 Credit application

 Eligible businesses must apply for the credit.
-The application asks for the amount of billing discounts or qualifying contributions that the business will make in the next state fiscal year.
-If the total amount of credits to be taken by the businesses in the upcoming fiscal year is less than the $2.5 million statewide cap, the Department of Revenue will proportionately increase the base credit for each business that submitted an application.
+You are asked to include the amount of billing discounts or qualifying contributions that the business will make in the next fiscal year.
+If the total amount of credits to be taken by businesses in the upcoming fiscal year is less than the $2.5 million statewide cap, the Department of Revenue will proportionately increase the base credit for each business that submitted an application.
 Businesses will be notified of the increased amount of credit that they may take.

-The Public Utility Tax Credit Application is enclosed.
-The application must be mailed to the department and postmarked by July 1, 2024.
+The Public Utility Tax Credit Application must be mailed to the department and postmarked by July 1, 2025.

 Definitions